CluelessBiker/mentoring/readmes.md

 ---

 ## PP3 :
+- Any & all installed packages/libraries should be documented in your readme, along with an explanation of what it is & why you used it.

 Testing for this project is limited as it is restricted to your user interactions that come in the form of inputs.
 Please document each & every input in the following manner:

 **TEST** | **ACTION** | **EXPECTATION** | **RESULT**